Aroha in brief

 Matthew has over 20 years’ experience addressing global challenges within the United Nations, public and non-profit sectors.
 He established the secretariat of the Climate Vulnerable Forum and V20, a 48-member cooperation group of nations highly vulnerable to climate change, and is the body's lead advisor.
 He led a campaign for a 1.5 degrees Celsius limit in the Paris Agreement on climate change and has edited several global reports on climate vulnerability and low-carbon development, including the Climate Vulnerability Monitor and Low Carbon Monitor.
 He has also acted as an advisor on the Bangladesh, Costa Rica, Ethiopia, Maldives, Marshall Islands, and Philippines delegations to the UN climate change convention negotiations (UNFCCC).
 Previously, Matthew has worked at the United Nations secretariat, the UN Development Programme (UNDP) and UNICEF.
 Prior to the UN, Matthew worked at the New Zealand Cabinet Office and was Programme Manager of the Global Humantarian Forum convened by former UN Secretary-General Kofi Annan between 2007-2010.

-Vice Chair of the Governing Board
+Vice Chair of the Governing Board and Treasurer

 Robert Watkins served as United Nations Deputy Special Representative of the Secretary-General in Lebanon and Afghanistan at the level of Assistant Secretary-General, as well as UN Resident & Humanitarian Coordinator and UNDP Representative in Bangladesh, Djibouti, and Georgia.
 Robert also worked for the European Commission, as head of the European Civil Protection and Humanitarian Aid Operations (ECHO) Regional Office for the Middle East based in Jordan, and for the International Federation of Red Cross and Red Crescent Societies in Geneva, Iraq, and Turkey.
 Currently, Robert is Assistant Director and Head of the Middle East and North Africa Division of the Geneva Center for Security Sector Governance (DCAF), a Research Associate at the Centre for Conflict, Development, and Peacebuilding at the Graduate Institute of International and Development Studies in Geneva, and Senior Fellow at the American University of Beirut.